Rapid (San Diego): In Service (2014–present)

 At the same time, the existing Premium Express routes would gradually be phased out.
 Former route 810 would become Rapid 235 and supplemented by Rapid Express routes 280 and 290, while former route 880 would be replaced by Rapid 237.
 The remaining routes would be discontinued altogether with June 6, 2014, being the final date of operation for the Premium Express network.
 Rapid service formally began the following Sunday, June 8, 2014, on schedule.
 Free bus rides were offered on that day.
 Rapid Express service began the following day.
 It inherited the 26 already existing motorcoach buses.

 On March 11, 2018, MTS placed the I-15 CenterLine median stations into commission.
-These were the first stations on the I-15 Rapid (Route 235) to feature light-rail style station platforms, shelters, and NextBus information displays, and the first to be implemented since the Mid-City Rapid guideway in 2014.
+These were the first stations on the I-15 Rapid (Rapid 235) to feature light-rail style station platforms, shelters, and NextBus information displays, and the first to be implemented since the Mid-City Rapid guideway in 2014.

 By 2019, the full network was implemented and in operation.

 The routes have been described as a "diet trolleys", but critics claim that the limited amount of spending on BRT compared to highway spending shows SANDAG's emphasis on highway and automobile-based transportation.

 COVID-19 pandemic precautions

 In March 2020, the COVID-19 pandemic was declared.
 MTS began disinfecting vehicles as they return to the maintenance yards, and has begun sanitizing station platforms and installing handwashing stations at transit centers.
 MTS subsequently announced reductions to all Rapid services in April.
-There will be only 3 runs of route 280, 2 runs of route 290, 30 minute headways for routes 204, 225, 235 and 237, and 15 minute headways for the remainder.
+There will be only 3 runs of Rapid 280, 2 runs of Rapid 290, 30 minute headways for Rapid 204, 225, 235 and 237, and 15 minute headways for the remainder.
 These schedules will remain in effect indefinitely.

 On January 28, 2021, it was announced that MTS, in cooperation with the North County Transit District, would begin offering free rides for passengers en route to receive a COVID-19 vaccine, by carrying a confirmation paper for their appointment.

 On March 1, 2021, MTS placed 24 new Rapid Express motorcoaches into service.
 These motorcoaches are the MCI D-Series, and replaced the Express 4500s.
 The agency also switched to Biogas, a renewable form of CNG as an interim measure until the electric transition is completed in 2040.